ICRC vehicles pass unhindered along Lachin-Khankendi road | News.az

 ICRC vehicles pass unhindered along Lachin-Khankendi road

-The eco-activists on Monday did not hamper the passage of four trucks and two passenger cars of the ICRC through the protest area.
+Peaceful protesters on Friday ensured the free passage of four trucks and two passenger cars of the ICRC through the protest area.
 The vehicles were moving from Khankendi towards Lachin.